kevinbdsouza/kevinbdsouza.github.io/_posts/2025-04-25-dspy-agentbench.md

 )
 ```

-Evaluating the optimized agent on the test set, it achieved **\~ 74 %** success rate in finding the correct answers.
+When the optimized agent was evaluated on the test set, it achieved **\~ 74 %** success rate in finding the correct answers.
 SIMBA searches over wording, shot selection, and signature details; no gradient updates are involved.
-Further gains would likely come from a larger demo pool, more depth of tool calling, or more aggressive rule generation.
+Further gains would likely come from a larger demo pool, increased tool calling depth, or more aggressive rule generation.

 ## Discussion